-It is common practice to recommend Granite for kitchen counter tops.
+It is common practice to recommend Granite for kitchen counter tops during a New Look Kitchen Renovation.
 Why? because it is natural, durable, resists heat and scratches.
 What I recently discovered through several studies online, is that Granite emits Radon, a naturally-occurring radioactive gas usually found in soil and rocks.
 As trace uranium in soil and rock decays, it emits radon, which is a leading cause of lung cancer.

 The Marble Institute commented saying ‘there are many sources of radiation in a typical home.
 Common items such as concrete blocks, televisions, smoke detectors — and even Brazil nuts, bananas and potatoes release measurable levels of radiation.
 The fact is, radiation and radon levels from other sources in the home are far more significant than what may be measured from a granite countertops.’